 Africans have always played football.
-Indeed, some of the Best footballers the planet has ever seen, including the likes of Didier Drogba, Jay Jay Okocha, and Yaya Toure, are of African origin.
+Indeed, some of the Best footballers the planet has ever seen, including the likes of Didier Drogba, Jay Jay Okocha, and Yaya Toure, are all of African origin.
 A few African players have also acquired foreign nationalities to play for other countries, which gives us a lot of pride.
-Unfortunately, most of these top African footballers ply their trade abroad for the biggest Football Leagues in the world such as the English Premier League, the German Bundesliga, the Italian Serie A, the French League 1, and the Spanish La Liga.
+Most of these top African footballers ply their trade abroad for the biggest Football Leagues in the world such as the English Premier League, the German Bundesliga, the Italian Serie A, the French League 1, and the Spanish La Liga.
 Again, we must be proud of this because we want Africans to be the best and to achieve this they must play at the highest possible level.
 But, what if these stars were to come back home?
 What if they came back to Africa and were looking to play for an African Football Club?
-Which are some of the clubs they would consider joining, the best clubs around?
+Which are the best clubs around that they could consider joining?

 1. TP Mazembe – Congo DR

 Tout Puissant Mazembe (TP Mazembe), formerly known as Englebert is probably the highest ranked football club in Africa.
 The Congolese club is based in Lubumbashi and play their games in the Stade TP Mazembe located along the Kalamondo suburbs.
 TP Mazembe has annual revenue of €14 million.
 The attendance is 18,000.

 Al-Merrikh is an Omdurman based Sudanese football club who play at Al-Merrikh Stadium – locally popular as the Red Castle.
 The club is one of the oldest in the whole of Africa and has won the Sudan Premier League 18 times.
 Al-Merrikh was founded in 1908 and was the first club to win the Sudan football championship back in 1934.